Tahaarshad787/Tahaarshad787/README.md

 ###

 <p align="left">
-✨ Creating bugs since 2022 <br>
+🤝 I'm looking to collaborate on MERN stack and exciting frontend projects <br>
-📚 I'm currently learning Next.js & TypeScript <br>
+📫 How to reach me: <a href="mailto:tahaarshad787@gmail.com">tahaarshad787@gmail.com</a> <br>
-🎯 Goals: To become a full-stack developer and build scalable apps <br>
+💬 Ask me about: Frontend development, React, and UI/UX <br>
-🎲 Fun fact: I debug faster with coffee ☕
+⚡ Fun fact: I debug faster with coffee ☕
 </p>

 ###